dfirebaugh/hlg/docs/user_docs/src/textures.md

 # Textures

-Textures can be created from images using `hlg.CreateTextureFromImage(img image.Image)`.
+Textures in the `hlg` package can be created from images, allowing for more complex and detailed visuals.
+Textures are particularly useful for rendering images or sprites.

+## Creating a Texture from an Image

 ```golang
 package main